pavel-nicovala/metadata-server-mock-tests/README.md

 # Playwright E2E Testing Framework

-This project contains end-to-end tests using Playwright and Cucumber for Behavior-Driven Development (BDD), as well as API tests in Jest and Axios for validating API responses.
+This project contains end-to-end tests using Playwright, as well as API tests in Jest and Supertest for validating API responses.

 ## ⚠️ Known Bugs